dotfig/barcodegenerator/README.md

-# barcodegenerator
+# Barcode Generator

-Website that generates QR Codes
+A website that creates a QR Code